 You'll find more one-of-a-kind items at the Eau Claire Festival Market on Barclay Parade, including fresh produce, independent boutiques, art galleries, and a variety of entertainment options like restaurants, movie theatres, and an arcade.
 The Mission District also has eclectic and interesting boutiques and vintage stores, and is the best place to go for Calgary fashion.

 Nearly every shop in Calgary will accept major credit cards and Canadian money.
 Most stores will also accept US dollars, but at exorbitant exchange rates.
-There is a 5% federal tax on nearly all goods and services, and the government no longer offers a GST rebate on goods purchased in Canada.
+There is a 5 percent federal tax on nearly all goods and services, and the government no longer offers a GST rebate on goods purchased in Canada.

 Become our Calgary Travel Expert